 The Spectrum is a safe haven for LGBTQ youth, ages 14 – 21, in the Greater Reading area.
 Teens participate in recreational activities, socialize and receive information related to health, sexuality, and life skills.
 LGBTQ youth face discrimination and increased risk for self-destructive behavior and other challenges.
 SPECTRUM helps by providing support, camaraderie and education.
 The SPECTRUM meets every Wednesday from 5:30 to 7:30 p.m. at 48 South 4th Street, Reading.
 To find out more call (610) 376-0137.

 The Washington County Gay Straight Alliance, Inc. has facilitated and provided resources for a peer group of Lesbian, Gay, Bisexual, Transgender, Transsexual, Questioning, Queer, Asexual, and Allied (LGBTQA) youth since November 2005.
 The WCGSA formed a Nonprofit Corporation in August, 2012, to expand programming and services.
-On July 2, 2014, we received 501(c)(3) status from the Internal Revenue Service.
-In Sept., 2014, we took over hosting 2nd Friday Nights Potluck, a monthly social gathering for the LGBTQA community of all ages.
-Our long- term goal is to establish a welcoming Community Center in Washington for all ages.
-Youth meetings (up until age 18) take place Tuesdays from 6:00pm-7:30pm at the Common Ground Teen Center (53 North College Street, Washington, PA).
+Youth meetings (up through age 20) take place Tuesdays from 6:00pm-8:00pm at the Center on Strawberry (59 East Strawberry Avenue, Washington, PA).